 Setting Up Grandchildren Trusts

-The only thing worse that giving a large sum of money to a 14-year-old child is giving a large sum of money to an 18-year-old adult.
+The only thing worse than giving a large sum of money to a 14-year-old child is giving a large sum of money to an 18-year-old adult.
 Think motorcycles and Las Vegas.
 Yet this is exactly what can happen without proper estate planning.

-When setting up trusts for grandchildren, it’s important to protect assets not only from predators who might want to get at the money, but also from the beneficiaries themselves.
+When setting up trusts for grandchildren, it’s important to protect assets not only from predators who might want to get at the money but also from the beneficiaries themselves.
 At Morris Hall, PLLC, we create trusts that offer a level of protection that almost no other firm provides.
 All of our trusts include beneficiary subtrusts.
 When assets are placed in a beneficiary trust, your beneficiaries can use the money for the uses you designate, but nobody else can touch it.

 Unfortunately, most trust assets are simply distributed outright to beneficiaries upon the death of the trustee or in gradual stages thereafter.
 Once distributed, the assets have no more protection than if you had written your grandchild a check.